© Reuters

 Big cities on the brink of natural disaster

-That's right, there are super cities across the globe that are vulnerable to typhoons, tsunamis, wildfires, or even earthquakes.
-Click on to explore the places where mother nature could strike at any minute, wreaking untold havoc on super-sized cities across the atlas.
+Click on to explore the places where Mother Nature could strike at any minute, wreaking untold havoc on super-sized cities across the atlas.

 RECOMMENDED FOR YOU